 A pre-existing condition is any medical condition you've received treatment for prior to booking your holiday.

-Here are some examples of pre-existing conditions:
+Here are some examples of pre-existing conditions and the types of cover you can get:

 Over 4.4 million people in the UK live with diabetes, a condition which causes high blood sugar.
 There are 2 main types of diabetes.
 Type 1 diabetes can appear suddenly, while symptoms of Type 2 diabetes tend to develop slowly over time.